 Take back your nights: 3 simple rules to reclaim your sleep (and your life)

 We don’t need another complicated routine to sleep better.
 We need three clear boundaries that most people can follow starting tonight: stop eating late, be intentional with supplements (if you use them), and cut the screens.
-Do these consistently for two weeks and you’ll almost certainly feel the difference.
+Do these consistently for 1 week and you’ll be amazed!

-1) After 7 p.m., no meals—keep it light or skip it
+1) Eat well BEFORE 7 PM - After 7 p.m., no meals—keep it light or skip it

 Late, heavy eating pushes digestion into your sleep window, raising the odds of heartburn, restlessness, and fragmented sleep.
 Big meals, spicy or fatty foods, and hidden caffeine (chocolate, certain teas) are common culprits.
 Aim to finish dinner a few hours before bed; if you truly need something, think small and simple.